OfficeDev/office-scripts-docs/docs/develop/power-automate-integration.md

 [Connectors](/connectors/connectors) are the bridges between Power Automate and applications.
 The [Excel Online (Business) connector](/connectors/excelonlinebusiness) gives your flows access to Excel workbooks.
 The "Run script" action lets you call any Office Script accessible through the selected workbook.
 Not only can you run scripts through a flow, you can pass data to and from the workbook with the flow through the scripts.

 > [!IMPORTANT]
 > The "Run script" action gives people who use the Excel connector significant access to your workbook and its data.
-Only people in your organization who are trusted with Power Automate flows can use this connector.
-However, your administrator should be aware about this increase in workbook exposure.
-Existing data loss prevention policies set in place before the expansion of the Excel Online connector may no longer be sufficient.
-Your admin cannot control individual actions on the Excel controller and has to restrict access through the [Office Scripts administrator controls](https://support.microsoft.com/office/19d3c51a-6ca2-40ab-978d-60fa49554dcf).
+Additionally, there are security risks with scripts that make external API calls, as explained in [External calls from Power Automate](external-calls.md).
+If your admin is concerned with the exposure of highly sensitive data, they can either turn off the Excel Online connector or restrict access to Office Scripts through the [Office Scripts administrator controls](https://support.microsoft.com/office/19d3c51a-6ca2-40ab-978d-60fa49554dcf).

 ## Passing data from Power Automate into a script